guialexsdev/awd/README.md

-# AWD - Automatic Waterfall Detector - A plugin for QGis
+# AWD - Automatic Waterfalls Detector - A plugin for QGis

 ## Requirements and dependencies